loumalouomega/KratosDockerForDebugging/README.md

 ![](docs/kratos.png)

 This is a docker file for generate a debugging VM.
-Uses VS Code server so the debugging is easier.
+Uses VS Code server or JupyterLab so the debugging is easier.

 ![](docs/vscodeserver.png)